Home

 KornShell 93u+m

-This repository is used to develop bugfixes to the last stable release (93u+ 2012-08-01) of ksh93, formerly developed by AT&T Software Technology (AST).
+Welcome to the repository where the KornShell is under active development.
+This is where we develop bugfixes and new features for the shell, and where users can download the latest releases or the current development version in source code form.
+The project started off from last stable release (93u+ 2012-08-01) of ksh93, formerly developed by AT&T Software Technology (AST).
 The sources in this repository were forked from the GitHub AST repository which is no longer under active development.

 For user-visible fixes, see NEWS and click on commit messages for full details.
 For all fixes, see the commit log.
 To see what's left to fix, see the issue tracker.